yujulia/codepath-yelp/README.md

 1. when segueing search bar background flickers, not sure what is causing this
 2. how to override cancel in search bar
 3. adding a prototype to custom views seems to break it, how to do this correctly
+4. how to auto layout center 2 things that are side by side
+5. how to auto layout nested views - really annoyings

 ## Video Walkthrough